 Polynomial Remainder Theorem

 In this lesson, we will explore an important theorem in algebra that allows us to calculate the remainder of a division between polynomials without actually performing the division itself.
-This result is known as the Remainder Theorem and can only be applied in cases where the divisor polynomial takes the form .
+This result is known as the Remainder Theorem and can only be applied in cases where the divisor polynomial takes the form x - a.

 This theorem is also referred to as the Little Bézout's Theorem, named after the French mathematician Étienne Bézout who discovered it.